This usage guide explains the features in the Email tool available with your WPMU DEV hosting account.

 If you just need to be able to receive emails for your custom domains, Email Forwarding might be the most cost effective method.
 Many of the larger domain registrars provide free email forwarding services, or you can try other free options like IMPROV.MX (easiest) or forwardemail.net.
 Mailgun is free for sending 10k emails/mo, and supports forwarding as well.

 10.2 "From" Email AddressesLink to chapter 2

 In order to manage domain reputation and to keep emails from winding up in spam inboxes, we send all system emails (and those created by plugins, such as for contact forms and the like), from a [email protected] address.

 To customize the sending email addresses, you will need to configure WordPress to use your own email provider via SMTP.
-Or you can use premium transactional email providers such as Mailgun, SendGrid, Mandrill, etc which all provide their own WordPress plugin for easy integration.
+Or you can use premium transactional email providers such as Mailgun (free for 10k emails/mo, and supports forwarding), SendGrid, Mandrill, etc which all provide their own WordPress plugin for easy integration.

-To insure important transaction email from your WordPress sites (such as password resets) get to everyone’s inbox, we work hard to protect our email reputation.
+To ensure important transactional email from your WordPress sites (such as password resets) get to everyone’s inbox, we work hard to protect our email reputation.

 As such we do not allow sending non-transactional email from our default hosting email.
 This includes email subscriptions, newsletters, marketing, or mass email, even if via WPMU DEV plugins like Subscribe by Email or eNewsletter.
 If you need to send this kind of email, you can configure WordPress to use your own custom email provider.